m4v15/css-layout/steps/mentor-notes.md

 - Nice work, now it looks exactly like the design!
 - Make sure nothing has broken in then desktop version.

-### Bonys Challenge - now try and design and make another layout for a Tablet sized screen!